Tag Archives: holiday

 1/2 teaspoon ground cinnamon

-Preheat oven to 350 F. Arrange walnuts on a baking tray.
-Bake in oven 10 minutes.
-Remove from oven.
-Heat sugar over medium heat in a small saucepan.
-As soon as it begins to dissolve, stir with a wooden spoon until sugar is liquid and amber colored.
-Add walnuts and stir to coat.
-Add salt and cinnamon.
-Remove from heat and pour walnuts onto a baking tray lined with parchment or silpac sheet.
-Allow to cool completely.
-Break into pieces.
+Preheat the oven to 350°F. Arrange the walnuts on a baking tray and bake 10 minutes.
+Heat the sugar over medium heat in a small saucepan.
+As soon as it begins to dissolve, stir with a wooden spoon until the sugar is liquid and amber colored.
+Add the walnuts and stir to coat.
+Add the salt and cinnamon.
+Remove from the heat and pour the walnuts onto a baking tray lined with parchment or a silpac sheet.
+Cool completely then break into coarse pieces.
 Store at room temperature in an air-tight container for up to 1 week.

 For the orange mascarpone cream: